Paddlepop25/trent-project-2-dengue/README.md

   - Used to see across multiple devices with different screen sizes the responsiveness of the website
 - [Screen To Gif](https://www.screentogif.com/)
   - Used to capture the responsive screens into a gif file

+## Testing

+This website was tested on different web browsers and on different devices.
+I also requested friends and co-workers for feedback on what they liked and didn't like about this website.
+Adjustments were made accordingly until the final product upon project submission.

+Devices and browesers:

+- iPad 3
+  - Safari
+- MacBook Air
+  - Google Chrome
+  - Firefox
+  - Safari
+- MacBook Pro
+  - Google Chrome
+  - Firefox
+  - Safari
+- MacPro
+  - Google Chrome
+  - Firefox
+- Windows 10 Enterprise
+  - Google Chrome
+  - Mircosoft Edge
+- Samsung Galaxy 8
+  - Google Chrome
+  - Samsung web browser
+- Redmi Note 7
+  - Google Chrome

+Additionally, Google Chrome Devtools was used throughout the project to view this website on a number of stimulated mobile, tablet, laptop and desktop devices to ensure compatibility and responsiveness.
+Devices include Galaxy S5, Pixel 2, Pixel 2 XL, iPhone 5 / SE, iPhone 6/7/8, iPhone 6/7/8 plus, iPhone X, iPad, and iPad Pro.

+I found that a standard font size does not work for all screen sizes, so I added a base `font-size: 16px` on the `html` in the css file, and adjusted accordingly.
+Where needed to fit the elements neatly in place, I used media queries as well.

+All links will open in a new tab having used `target="_blank"` for each 'a tag.'
+They have been manually tested in each browser to ensure that they point to the correct destination.